Chapter 3 : Three.

 “I’ll see you later, then,” Elliot called after her, his voice retaining its usual ease.
 I’ll see you.
 I’ll see you later.
 I guarantee.
 I guarantee I’ll see you later.

 Madeline sank in her seat, her head stopping with a small thunk as it touched the tabletop.
 “Stupid sodding fucker,” she groaned, lifting her head and dropping it repeatedly against the wood.
+"The liar!"

 “You’re a complete loon!
 What the dixy was that?”
 Alice laughed.
 She sat a cup of tea in front of Madeline, untying the string that held her hair and carefully combing it with her fingers.